 - Limited features

-The Amazfit GTR 2 have sensors to monitor your heart rate and blood oxygen.
-Another excellent feature is its sleep tracking capabilities – it measures how long you rest each night, and you view breakdown sleep data on the Zepp App.
+The Amazfit GTR 2 has sensors to monitor your heart rate and blood oxygen.
+Another excellent feature is its sleep tracking capabilities – it measures how long you rest each night and views breakdown sleep data on the Zepp App.

 You don’t want your expensive smartwatch getting damaged by water in the pool or ocean, but the Amazfit GTR comes with protection from up to 50 meters underwater.

 In addition to these basic features, it also includes GPS for mapping your running routes on location-based apps like Google Maps or Strava without carrying an extra device around with you when going for a jog.